 -

 Optimize for speed and privacy: Choose a nearby server for lower latency, but test a few options to balance speed vs. location needs.
 If you’re streaming, switch to a server optimized for streaming. if you’re gaming, you might prefer lower latency servers.
-Is mullvad a good vpn
+Free vpn microsoft edge extension for Edge and beyond: best free VPNs, how to install, safety tips, and a full comparison

 -